 So looks like my camera went a little bit wacky.
 Still a little wacky.
 Looks good.

-So the affiliate sales funnel, I’m going to teach this as being built from scratch and from lead generation standpoint.
-So all you have is affiliate offers, but just know you can backfill these affiliate offers into your current mix if that’s something you really want to do.
+So the affiliate sales funnel, I’m going to teach this as being built from scratch and a lead generation standpoint.
+So all you have is affiliate offers, but just know you can backfill this affiliate offers into your current mix if that’s something you really want to do.
 It’s totally fine to do it that way.

 But when I got started 10 years ago or 14 years ago, but when I started getting into affiliate marketing, then it was not uncommon to be paid $1000 per sale for something.
 So we used to sell digital products all day long and make $1000 per.
 There was Brendon Burchard product, I think we made $14,000 or $15,000.
 Ryan Dice offers, he used to if you got five sales, he sent you a free iPad, and that’s kind of what got us hooked on Apple.
 We got an iPad, and then I won a second won.
 And then I think I won the second one for Chelsea, and then from there on out it was iPhones, iPads, Macs.
 I mean, we just started eating up all the Apple stuff.

-So core pages, again, easy to set up.
+Core pages, again, easy to set up.
 Lead magnet landing page, lead magnet confirmation.
 This lead magnet confirmation might not necessarily even be needed if you’re going to drop them through your affiliate link into offer one.
-And then you have your blog post, which are here, here, and then anything after that.
+And then you have your blog post, which is here, here, and then anything after that.
 So your content piece.
 The challenge is the next part, which is the email copy.

 And API integrations.

-So that is the affiliate model.
+That is the affiliate model.
 There’s a lot of ways to make money with this, with the affiliate model.
-You basically drive leads in the front side.
-You sell whatever you can on the back side, and then the biggest thing really is finding a vertical, finding a niche that you enjoy.
-So you just find your silo.
+Basically, you drive leads on the front side.
+You sell whatever you can on the backside, and then the biggest thing really is finding a vertical, finding a niche that you enjoy.
+You just find your silo.
 Let’s say it’s business development.
 And that is the primary arch that you have set up, and then from there, it’s what software do they use, what software do business professionals use?
 What training do they need?
-What courses can they go through?
+Furthermore, what courses can they go through?
 What masterminds or coaches or what groups can we send them to?
 What physical products do they need?

 So go ahead, sign up for that group.
 If you have any questions at all, let me know.
-Sign up for a action plan call, doneforyou.com/start, and I will talk to you soon.
-All right.
-Thanks.
-Bye.
+Sign up for an action plan called, doneforyou.com/start, and I will talk to you soon.